polyphony-chat/docs/docs/Protocol Specifications/core.md

 want or need to migrate their account.

 Home servers must offer a way for actors to upload and recover their private identity keys.
-Private identity keys should be encrypted with a strong password and symmetric encryption schemes such as AES and CRYSTALS-KYBER before being uploaded to the server.
+Private identity keys should be encrypted with a strong password and symmetric encryption schemes such as AES, before being uploaded to the server.
 Authenticated actors can download their encrypted private identity keys from the server at any time.
 All encryption and decryption operations must be done client-side.
+A password based key derivation function (PBKDF) should be used to derive the encryption key from the password used to encrypt the private identity key.

 If any uncertainty about the availability of the home server exists, clients should regularly download their encrypted private identity keys from the server and store them in a secure location.